Modern Command

 - In-app purchases for munitions and upgrades

-Monetization relies on ad-supported gameplay and IAP-driven progression acceleration.
+Monetization relies on ad-supported gameplay and in-app purchase conversion for weapon upgrades.

 Who Built It?